 Shorter races can take less than an hour to complete, but events can take up to 17 hours and sometimes even longer.

-In this guide we’ll have a look at the most common triathlon distances available, and while it might make sense for beginners to start with the shorter distances and work their way up, that’s not everybody’s approach.
+In this guide we’ll have a look at the most common triathlon distances available.
+While it might make sense for beginners to start with the shorter distances and work their way up, that’s not everybody’s approach.

-In theory, a triathlon can be completed over any distance and some of the most iconic events in the world, such as the Alpe d’Huez Triathlon, have bespoke lengths, normally to fit the terrain the triathletes are racing – such as a huge mountain in south east France.
+In theory, a triathlon can be completed over any distance.
+Some of the most iconic triathlon events in the world, such as the Alpe d’Huez Triathlon, have bespoke lengths.
+This is usually to fit the terrain the triathletes are racing – such as a huge mountain in South East France.

-But standardised distances for events such as Ironman and the Olympics are more common and most triathlons will try to align their own course lengths to these more familiar endurance tests.
+But standardised distances for events such as Ironman and the Olympics are more common.
+Most triathlons will try to align their own course lengths to these more familiar endurance tests.

 While distance can be a good guide to see how challenging a race might be, it isn’t everything.
 It’s also worth looking at the course profile and the likely conditions you’ll face.
 For example, a 30km hilly bike ride in a hot and humid climate can often be a lot more taxing than 40km on smooth tarmac in a pleasant 20 degrees.

 With all this in mind, let’s look at the most popular distances in turn – starting with the longest.